 Our Environmental Impact

 Most of us know that by taking the bus or Light Rail Transit (LRT) instead of driving, we can substantially cut down on pollution.
-It is estimated that we can reduce our environmental footprint by 28% in terms of lower greenhouse gas emissions per trip taken by car versus transit.
+We estimate a 28% reduction in emissions per trip by taking transit instead of a car.
 Using public transportation can have an even bigger impact on the environment when we encourage more effective and environmentally friendly land use.
 A transit-oriented city usually has a more compact urban design.
 This can mean less vehicle travel and more efficient, better performing routes.
 In larger cities, the environmental impact from transportation through improved land use can be several times that of the direct environmental impact of taking cars off of roads.
 Transit is a catalyst that helps achieve this substantial improvement in environmental sustainability outcomes.

 Costs Of Our Environmental Impact

 A clear understanding of current energy use is essential for Edmonton.
 The Alberta Climate Leadership Plan has implemented a carbon tax, which is estimated to cost Edmonton Transit Service (ETS) $1.8 million in 2017 and $2.6 million in 2018, based on 2016 diesel, gasoline and natural gas use figures.
 The current emissions data reported by the City has room for improvement in terms of measuring the full impact of public transportation.

 An environmental framework that includes both historic and future measurements of energy use and other environmental impacts could help quantify and assess both current and future impact of various initiatives.
 Tracking ridership data and also sustainable development patterns caused by improved transit connections to key destinations will help us see the full impact of transit and make informed decisions about the City’s future, especially where those decisions involve increased investment in transit versus increased investment in private transportation options.